 More FAQs will be added soon! 🙂

 Where is the store based?

 Knowme Faraway is based in Portland, Oregon.
 All original artwork and some prints are shipped directly from Portland, Oregon.
-Some items are shipped from the print location in California.
+Some items are shipped from the print location in California or North Carolina.

 What is the return, refund, and exchange policy?